Pike & Shot Warfare – 17th Century formations & tactics

 At Edgehill, the parliamentary foot battalions deployed in three Dutch style tertias (thirds).
 Each tertia consisted of four battalions; one forward, two in second line and a fourth in reserve.
 The three tertias of a Dutch army deployed in line, vanguard (right), main (middle) and rear-guard (left).
 Like the Roman quincunx, these formed a checkerboard of battalions in three offset lines.

-Horse Troops, Squadrons and Regiments
+English Civil War Horse Troops, Squadrons & Regiments

 As was normal for the period, at Edgehill, brigades of horse deployed on the flanks of each army.
 De Gomme shows the King’s horse drawn up in two lines of squadrons, each of two to three troops.
 The parliamentary horse seem to have operated as individual troops.
 On their left flank plotoons of musketeers deployed between troops of horse.

-In theory, a troop of horse consisted of 72 rank and file (69 troopers and 3 corporals).
+In theory, a troop of horse consisted of 72 rank and file (69 troopers and three corporals).
 These made up three divisions, under a captain, a lieutenant and a cornet.
 However, numbers were often in the mid-forties.
 The files of an English horse troop were, in theory, six deep.
 However, civil war troops generally drew up in half files of three deep for battle.
 The order of precedence between the ranks was: 1, 3, 2.

 More English Civil War Historical Notes & Maps